HwWobbe/WipHww/README.md

       - confirm that items can nest under more than one Project
         - this can be viewed as a simple type of TransClusion
 - start planning the integration of AI
+  - nested entries would be a significant benefit

 <hr>

 ## 2024-12: